clojusc/ltest/README.md

 maximally assist in debugging ... that one often has to piece things together.
 Thanks to @chris-durbin, who urged an implementation follow-up to make things better, ltest for Clojure is now a thing.

+The Clojure ltest test runner was inspired by the
+[LFE ltest runner][lfe-test-runner], whence it got its name.

 ## Feature List [&#x219F;](#contents)